Assessment: SENCER Results

 - Students gained most in the areas of science literacy, followed by general course skills.

 - Women gained more than men and non-science majors gained more than science majors on many of the items and composite variables (a fact that the evaluators note "is encouraging evidence given that females and non-science majors have traditionally been underserved or overlooked in many university science programs").

 - The patterns of gains were in line with efforts by SENCER to encourage awareness of the link between civic issues and scientific content.

 - Roughly a fifth of students who had never engaged in civic activities said they were more likely to participate in these activities after a SENCER course completion.

-- Ten percent of students who on the pre-survey were not interested in taking additional science or mathematics courses reported on the post-survey that there were very or extremely interested in doing so.
+- Ten percent of students who on the pre-survey were not interested in taking additional science or mathematics courses reported on the post-survey that they were very or extremely interested in doing so.

-- Similarly, slightly more than 6% percent now say they would like to consider exploring career opportunities in science and nearly 5% are now "interested in teaching science."
+- Similarly, slightly more than six percent now say they would like to consider exploring career opportunities in science and nearly five percent are now "interested in teaching science."